-The project falls under methodology ACM0006 for grid-connected electricity generation using biomass.
+The project falls under Scenario # 14/ Energy Efficiency Projects/ P4 and P5/ B4/ H5 of methodology ACM0006 for grid-connected electricity generation using biomass.
 It reduces emissions by displacing electricity from the grid.
 It complies with all the conditions limiting the applicability of the methodology.